emablanco/curso-gnu-admin/vpn-centos.rst

 Mientras que el protocolo PPTP tiene la ventaja de contar con el cliente pre-instalado en las plataformas Windows, análisis de expertos en criptografía han revelado vulnerabilidades de seguridad.

+A TUN device can be used like a virtual point-to-point interface, like a modem or DSL link.
+This is called routed mode, because routes are set up to the VPN partner.

+A TAP device, however, can be used like a virtual Ethernet adapter.
+This enables the daemon listening on the interface to capture Ethernet frames, which is not possible with TUN devices.
+This mode is called bridging mode because the networks are connected as if over a hardware bridge

 Instalación
 -----------